offa/danek/CONTRIBUTING.md

 - Detailed description
 - Descriptive commit messages

-If the PR is related to an *Issue*, please reference to it in the description or title.
+If the PR is related to an *Issue*, please reference it in the description or title.

 ### Code

 The contributed code should match these criteria:

 - Pass all Unit Tests and CI Builds
-- Does not introduce external dependencies
 - Proper Test Cases
 - Follow the projects code style
+- Does not introduce external dependencies
+- 4 Spaces – no Tabs
 - UTF-8 encoding

 ## Further readings